Annakan/EnamlxTableView_warts/README.md

  ## what is this about
-This repos contains both some experiement showing annoying bugs in enamlx TableView and ways to work around then and have a working Qt grid in enaml.
+This repos contains both some experiments showing small bug/warts in enamlx TableView and ways to work around then and have a working Qt grid in enaml.

 ## what's in it